Xander10alpha/extension-ApeX-AI-Behaviour-Applied/README.md

 # extension-ApeX-AI-Behaviour-Applied
-ApeX-AI Complete applied if Plugin is load
+ApeX-AI Complete applied if Plugin is load extension for [UCP_3.0](https://unofficialcrusaderpatch.github.io/).